 BEFORE working in the garden, don't forget to take off your jewelry.
 Dirt and grit can get between the metal setting and the stone, making the jewelry look dull and potentially scratching the gemstone and the metal.

-BEWARE of think bands!
+BEWARE of thin bands!
 Thin rings are trending and we are seeing a rise in reshaping and replacing missing stones on these delicate bands.
 When shopping for a ring, we recommend a minimum width of 1.5mm.

 DON'T wear your rings to the gym.
-You could scratch them on the hard, abrasive surfaces; you also run the risk of bending or mishaping the shank of the ring.
+You could scratch them on the hard, abrasive surfaces; you also run the risk of bending or misshaping the shank of the ring.
 You could even chip a stone.

 CHEMICALS and jewelry don't mix!
 Many chemicals found in cleaners can damage your gold and silver jewelry, as well as gemstones.
 Chemicals may cause cracks and breaks as they weaken the bonds between alloys and allowing deterioration and pitting of the metal.